Unifi-Adoption failed Status

 set-informdescribed in step 4 again.
 This will permanently save the inform address, and the device will start provisioning.

-If the device still showing error which it should not.
+If the device still show the error which it should not.
 You can always email me or put your issue in the comment box I will try to help you out as much I can.

 Also, If you comment I get motivated.!